RehanSaeed/Serilog.Enrichers.Span/README.md

 # What Does It Do?

-Enriches logs with a spans unique identifier, parent unique identifier and ASP.NET's trace unique identifier.
+Enriches logs with a spans unique identifier, parent unique identifier and ASP.NET's trace unique identifier. `Serilog.Enrichers.Span` is an add-on to [Serilog](https://serilog.net) to log exception details and custom properties that are not output in `Exception.ToString()`.

 # Getting Started

 Add the [Serilog.Enrichers.Span](https://www.nuget.org/packages/Serilog.Enrichers.Span/) NuGet package.
-Serilog.Enrichers.Span is an add-on to [Serilog](https://serilog.net) to log exception details and custom properties that are not output in `Exception.ToString()`.

 ```powershell
 dotnet add package Serilog.Enrichers.Span